netherphp/onescript/README.md

 	<script src="/share/mylib/mylib.<?php echo((!defined('DEV'))?('js'):('js.php')) ?>"></script>

 Every time I test my site on DEV I will get the updated source and an automatic build for production.
+Once you are ready to bag and tag your release that updated .js file is just going to be there.
+Unless you are bad and didn't even test a change.

 # Securing